Example 1

 Thanks for the honest feedback.
 If budget is the main issue, we can look at adjusting the scope while keeping the core outcome strong.

 I understand the quote may feel high at first glance.
-The pricing reflects the scope and level of work involved, but if budget is the main constraint, I'd be happy to explore a leaner version that still gets you the key result.
+The pricing reflects the scope and level of work involved, but if budget is the main constraint, I’m happy to explore a leaner version that still gets you the key result.

 The quote is based on the scope and standard required for the project.
 If needed, we can discuss a reduced scope, but I’d prefer not to compromise the quality by lowering the rate without changing the work involved.